pactools/pactools/README.md

 Read more in the [documentation](https://pactools.github.io).

+**WARNING:** The API of this package is not fixed yet; function names and parameters may change without notice.
+Estimated date of reliable API: May 2017

 ## Install

 We recommend the [Anaconda Python distribution](https://www.continuum.io/downloads).
 To install `pactools`, you first need to install its dependencies::